 The logic behind this?
 Developers can demolish the existing condo and build a more densely-packed, high-rise condo in its place.
 With more units to sell, there’s more money to be made.

 Tip: It isn’t always this straightforward, though.
 For instance, land plots that are too huge might be too expensive for developers in the first place.
+Some developers might choose to go for smaller sites because there’s a consequently smaller risk.

 Or, from time to time, the government may increase the land plot ratio of a particular area (i.e. allow more units to be built on a certain plot of land) to attract en-bloc bids.